reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

  State machines contain at least one state.
 Transitions represent different events that allow the system to transition from one state to another state.
 They also have a `start` position from where the execution can start and one or more `end` positions where the execution can end.

 ### Amazon State Language (ASL)
 We define a state machine in JSON format in a structure known as the Amazon States Language (ASL).
 The `state` is the fundamental element in ASL.
-The fields of a `state` object varies on the type of the state but the fields: `Type`, `Next`, `InputPath`, and `OutputPath` are common in state of any type.
+The fields of a `state` object vary depending on the type of the state but the fields: `Type`, `Next`, `InputPath`, and `OutputPath` are common in states of any type.
 A `state` object in ASL looks like this:

 ```json
 {